-Average Cost of Home Insurance in Select Ontario Cities
+Average Cost of Home Insurance in Ontario

 |City||Lowest Rate We Found*|

 We did a comparison survey of home insurance quotes in various cities in Ontario with a sample profile.
-The highest annual home insurance quote was for Brampton area at $999.
+The highest annual home insurance quote was for the Brampton area at $999.
 The next highest was St. Catharines at an annual cost of $974.
 The cheapest quote for home insurance was for Toronto at an annual cost of $645.
 The next lowest home insurance quote was for Cambridge at $665.
-The variation in premiums for the highest and lowest quotes was by 35.43%.
+The variation in premiums for the highest and lowest quotes was 35.43%.